 Hence building a strong connection with our partners both improves our relationships and fixes our old wounds.

-Important note: you cannot connect if there’s lots of negativity in the relationships (also read the four horsemen that destroy relationships).
+Important note: you cannot connect if there’s lots of negativity in the relationships (also read the four Horsemen that destroy relationships).

 The 5 Secrets of Great Relationships